 Today at NGINX Sprint 2.0, we're announcing how we'll support our vision for the future of moderns app with a bigger presence in the open source community, including participation in the community Kubernetes project, new OSS projects, and the Modern Apps Reference Architecture.

 NGINX Unit 1.23.0 and 1.24.0 introduce support for the SNI extension to TLS, definition of OpenSSL configuration commands, MIME filtering and path restrictions for static content, and multiple Python scripts in one app.
 Also, you no longer need to modify Node.js apps to run them in Unit.

-We introduce the NGINX Controller App Security add-on for Controller Application Delivery, which provides an app-centric, self-service way for app teams to enable WAF protection for their apps, while security teams can still define policies and monitor apps for compliance.
+The NGINX Controller App Security add-on for Controller API Management provides an app-centric, self-service way for app teams to boost their API security with integrated WAF protection.
+Security teams can still define policies and monitor APIs for compliance.

 Delivering an excellent experience every time a customer accesses an app is a key part of success in modernization.
 We offer advice on different paths to modernization, and formulate four principles for developing and managing APIs to provide optimum user experiences.

 What exactly do we mean when we talk about "modern apps"?
 We describe four key features that we believe an app must have to be modern -- scalability, portability, resiliency, and agility -- and six principles to guide development of your own modern apps.

 Learn which NGINX Ingress controller is best for you, based on authorship, development philosophy, production readiness, security, and support.

 The built-in live activity monitoring dashboard tracks NGINX Plus metrics in real time, and can get additional insight from visualizations of performance over time.
 In this demo and blog we show how to generate time-series graphs of NGINX Plus metrics using Prometheus and Grafana.